Reid Wiseman: Early life and education

-Reid Wiseman is a native of Baltimore, Maryland, and a graduate of Dulaney High School in the suburb of Timonium.
-He earned a degree in computer and systems engineering from Rensselaer Polytechnic Institute in Troy, New York.
-He subsequently obtained a master's degree in systems engineering from Johns Hopkins University in Baltimore in 2006.
+Wiseman grew up in the Springdale neighborhood of Cockeysville.
+He attended Dulaney High School where he played golf, was part of the drumline, and a member of the Russian club.
+He graduated from Dulaney in 1993, and earned a BS degree in computer and systems engineering from Rensselaer Polytechnic Institute in Troy, New York in 1997.
+He later received an MS degree in systems engineering from Johns Hopkins University in Baltimore in 2006.